Klamath County Fire District No. 1

 EMS providers are assigned to one of three shifts.
 They work alongside fire suppression personnel on emergency scenes, in the stations, and during training events.
 EMS providers are supervised by Captains and Battalion Chiefs under general direction of the EMS Division Chief and the Medical Director.

 KCFD1 staffs three ALS ambulances responding from Station 1, Station 3, and Station 4.
 Each ambulance is staffed with a minimum of one Paramedic and one EMT.
 Firefighter Paramedics & Firefighter EMTs supplement EMS staff on ambulances as needed.
 All 4 front-line KCFD1 engines are equipped to provide ALS response.
-Klamath County Fire District No.1 utilizes the latest technology, extensive new hire training and continuing education, plus progressive standing medical orders to ensure our patients receive the best pre-hospital medical care available.
+Klamath County Fire District 1 utilizes the latest technology, extensive new hire training and continuing education, plus progressive standing medical orders to ensure our patients receive the best pre-hospital medical care available.

 KCFD1 EMS providers are equipped with Physio Control LifePak 15 cardiac monitors, Airtraq video laryngoscopes, Stryker Power Cots, and a safe modern fleet of ambulances.
 KCFD1 EMS partners with Klamath Community College, Rogue Community College, Central Oregon Community College, and College of the Siskiyous by providing opportunities for EMT and Paramedic student internships.